ObsiLab/MCSC/README.md

 # MCSC
-MCSC (Minecraft Semi-Conductor) mod for Minecraft (Java) about semi-conductor manufacturing
+MCSC is a mod for Minecraft (Java) about semi-conductor manufacturing